 - Your response is always more powerful than your circumstance.
 A tiny part of your life is decided by completely uncontrollable circumstances, while the vast majority of your life is decided by your responses.
 Where you ultimately end up is heavily dependent on how you play the hands you’ve been dealt.

 - Everything gets a bit uncomfortable when it’s time to change.
 That’s just a part of the growth process.
-Things will get better.
+Things will get better, gradually.
 Be patient.

 - Patience is not about waiting.
-Patience is the ability to keep a positive, focused attitude while working hard to move your life forward.
+Patience is the ability to keep a positive, focused attitude while working hard on what matters most.

-- Mental strength is incredibly important, and easily overlooked.
+- Mental strength is incredibly important and easily overlooked.
 Go to environments that expand your mind.
 Spend time with people who truly inspire you.
 Read books.
 Learn.
 Grow.
-Get better.
-Your life is your choice.
+Get stronger and better.
+Your life is mostly your choice.

 - Sometimes it’s better to let go without closure.
 Actions and behavior speak volumes.
-Trust the signs you were given and gracefully press on.
+Trust the signs you’ve been consistently given, and gracefully press on.

 - If you always play the victim, you will always be treated like one.
 Life isn’t fair.
 But you don’t have to let the past define your future.
 Try to take life day by day and be grateful for the little things.
 Don’t get caught up in what you can’t control.

 - Life doesn’t always give you the circumstances you want.
-Life gives you the circumstances you need … to learn, to grow, and to fall in love.
+Life often gives you the circumstances you need… to learn, to grow, and to fall in love.

 - When you really pay attention, everyone and everything is your teacher.
 Take time to observe and listen.
 Take time to learn something new.

-- No one wins at chess by only moving forward.
+- No one continuously wins at chess by only moving forward.
 Sometimes you have to move backward to put yourself in a position to win.
-This is a perfect metaphor for life.
+And this is a perfect metaphor for life.

 - The vast majority of your stress is self-inflicted.
-And the most powerful weapon you have against stress is your ability to choose one thought over another.
+And the most powerful weapon you have against stress on an average day is your ability to choose one thought over another.
 Learn to manage your thoughts, before your thoughts manage you.

 - Calmness is a superpower.
 The ability to not overreact or take things personally keeps your mind clear and your heart at peace.
 Once you begin to value your inner peace over your need to react and be right, you will in fact experience more inner peace, and happiness.

 - “Busy” is mostly just an excuse.
-In a world with so much noise and clutter, you must make room to hear yourself and others.
-Embrace silence and space.
-Breathe and listen.
+In a world with so much noise and distraction, you must make room to embrace silence and space.
+Breathe and regroup.
 Be where you are.
 You’re where you’re supposed to be at this very moment.
 Every step and experience is necessary, and can be enhanced with your presence.

 - You ignore your inner voice too often.
 Give yourself the space to listen to your own voice—your own soul.
 Too many of us listen to the noise of the world and get lost in the crowd.

 - You often seek validation from the wrong sources.
-You will never find your worth in another human being—you will find it in yourself, and then you will attract those who are worthy of your energy.
+You will never find your whole worth in another human being—you will find it in yourself, and then you will attract those who are worthy of your energy.
 So stop waiting for others to tell you how impressive you are.
 Impress yourself.
-Show yourself that you can grow and get better.
+Show yourself that you can learn, grow, and get better.
 It’s never about competing with others.
-In the end, it’s just you vs. you.
+In the end, it’s just you vs. yourself.

 - Popularity is irrelevant.
 Forget popularity.
 Just do your thing with passion, humility, and honesty.
 Do what you do, not for an applause, but because it’s what’s right.
 Many of the kindest gestures you’ll ever make, and the most important things you’ll ever do, will never be seen publicly.
 Do them anyway.